MTstateIntroStats/IntroStatTextbook/docs/index.md

 This textbook accompanies the curriculum for STAT 216: Introduction to Statistics at Montana State University.
 The syllabus and other course information can be found on the [course webpage](https://math.montana.edu/courses/s216/index.html).
 Detailed learning outcomes for the course can be found [here](https://github.com/MTstateIntroStats/IntroStatTextbook/blob/master/learning_outcomes.md).

-1. **Introduction to data.** Data structures, variables, and basic data collection techniques.
+- **Part 1: Introduction to data.** Data structures, variables, and basic data collection techniques.
-2. **Exploratory data analysis.** Data visualization and summarization for one and two variables, with a taste of probability.
+- **Part 2: Exploratory data analysis.** Data visualization and summarization for one and two variables, with a taste of probability.
-3. **Correlation and regression.** Visualizing, describing, and quantifying relationships between two quantitative variables.
+- **Part 3: Correlation and regression.** Visualizing, describing, and quantifying relationships between two quantitative variables.
-4. **Multivariable models.** Descriptive summaries for quantifying the relationship between many variables.
+- **Part 4: Multivariable models.** Descriptive summaries for quantifying the relationship between many variables.
-5. **Inference for categorical data.** Inference for one or two proportions using simulation and randomization techniques as well as the normal distribution.
+- **Part 5: Inference for categorical data.** Inference for one or two proportions using simulation and randomization techniques as well as the normal distribution.
-6. **Inference for quantitative data.** Inference for one or two means using simulation and randomization techniques as well as the $t$-distribution.
+- **Part 6: Inference for quantitative data.** Inference for one or two means using simulation and randomization techniques as well as the $t$-distribution.
-7. **Inference for regression.** Inference for a regression slope or correlation using simulation and randomization techniques as well as the $t$-distribution.
+- **Part 7: Inference for regression.** Inference for a regression slope or correlation using simulation and randomization techniques as well as the $t$-distribution.

 ## STAT 216 Coursepack {-}